 Getting Around Aruba

-The best way to get around Aruba is on a bus.
-Most visitors stay around their resort and the beach (most likely along the northwest coast); if this is you, then you will also find the Arubus sufficient.
-To get from the Reina Beatrix International Airport (AUA) to your hotel, take a taxi -- the fixed-rate Aruban cabs are another hassle-free way of moving around.
-Renting a car is a good choice for exploring the island's east coast.
-Consider renting an ATV in particular, so that you can do a little off-roading in the Arikok National Park is another option for the more adventurous crowd.
+The best way to get around Aruba is by bus.
+Although, many visitors stay close to their resorts and respective beaches along the northwest coast.
+Fixed-rate Aruban cabs are another hassle-free way of getting around.
+Renting a car is a good choice for exploring the island's east coast, while renting an all-terrain vehicle for off-roading in the Arikok National Park is another option for the more adventurous crowd.

-Aruba is also a popular port of call on cruise ships.
-Ships dock at the Port Authority in Oranjestad; from there you'll find car rental agencies and taxis ready to take you to your destination.
+Aruba is also a popular port of call for cruise ships.
+Ships dock at the Port Authority in Oranjestad.
+From there you'll find car rental agencies and taxis ready to take you to your destination.

-Having a car could be handy for treks to the Arikok National Park or out-of-reach sites like Baby Beach or the Donkey Sanctuary Aruba .
-You can rent one at the cruise terminal or the airport and according to some guides, you'll pay anywhere from $40 to $90 USD a day for the privilege.
-If you're splurging already, consider upgrading your compact car for a four-wheel drive or all-terrain vehicle.
+Having a car can be handy for treks to Arikok National Park or out of reach sites like Baby Beach or the Donkey Sanctuary Aruba .
+You can rent a car near the cruise terminal or the airport and daily rates can range anywhere from $40 to $90.
+If you're splurging already, consider upgrading your compact car for a four-wheel-drive or all-terrain vehicle.
 Aruba's rugged east coast landscape will be much easier to handle if you're in a vehicle with some oomph.
 Keep in mind: speed limits and distances are posted in kilometers.
 An international driving permit is not needed.